Kitsap County Transportation Company: Hansen Transportation

 The Kitsap County Transportation Company grew out of a business known as the Hansen Transportation Company.
-The founder of Hansen Transportation was Capt J.J.
-Hansen who moved to Tacoma from Minnesota in 1888.
+The founder of Hansen Transportation was Capt John J. Hansen who moved to Tacoma from Minnesota in 1888.
 In Minnesota, and later in Boxton, North Dakota, J.J.
 Hansen had been in the business of selling farm equipment.
-J.J.
-Hansen had two sons who joined him in the steamboat business, Captains Henry A. Hansen and Ole L. Hansen (1875–1940), as well as a son-in-law, Capt.
+John J. Hansen had two sons who joined him in the steamboat business, Captains Henry A. Hansen and Ole L. Hansen (1875–1940), as well as a son-in-law, Capt.
 Alf Hostmark.
 The business was formally organized in 1898, but started earlier.
 Hansen Transportation initially acquired the steamer Quickstep and put it on the mail route between Port Madison and Poulsbo.
 Business proved good, and the business was able to acquire the Hattie Hansen, trading the Quickstep for machinery to build another steamboat, the Sentinel.
 The Hansens then become involved in a rate war with the Moe Brothers who were running the steamer Reliance on the Dogfish Bay route in against the Hansens' Sentinel.